 Here are the most common qualifications for RFP proposal writers.

-If you lack any requirements but want to kickstart your proposal writing career, a great way to start is online proposal writing courses
+If you lack any requirements but want to kickstart your proposal writing career, a great way to start is by enrolling in an online proposal writing course.

 Once you land your first job, you should know your responsibilities.